ucl-npp-studentship/reverie/_pages/apply.md

 ## Eligibility Criteria

-The studentship program is open to all current undergraduate students in the UCL Department of Neuroscience, Physiology, and Pharmacology.
+The studentship program is open to all second, third, or fourth year undergraduate students in the UCL Department of Neuroscience, Physiology, and Pharmacology.

 ## Submitting an Application